jnnnnn/egui-test-1/devlog.md

 Can I compress the database more by removing duplicates from the DB?
 1500k -> 648k. would drop compressed size from 150MB to 50MB.
 Windows binary is 8MB.

+Writing the dedup logic is too hard in sql.